pbkwee/s2i/README.md

   mkdir s2i.backup
   mkfifo s2i.backup/fifo
   echo '/dont/backup/this/dir' > s2i.backup/exclude.log
-  nohup bash ./server-to-image.sh --outputpath s2i.backup/fifo
+  nohup bash ./s2i-create.sh --outputpath s2i.backup/fifo

   While this is running, go to the destination server: ssh backupserver cat s2i.backup/fifo > s2i.backup.gz

-  Then use the restore.sh script if/when you need to overwrite a server image with a backup image.
+  Then use the s2i-restore.sh script if/when you need to overwrite a server image with a backup image.

   ```